MartinBraquet/llm/README.md

 ### Environment

-If not already done, create a virtual environment using your favorite package manager.
+If not already done, create a virtual environment using your favorite environment manager.
 For instance using conda:

 ```shell
 conda create -n llm python=3.11